-It is possible to define multiple subroutines having the same name but different signatures.
-When the subroutine is called, the runtime environment will decide which version to use depending on the number and type of the supplied arguments.
-This type of subroutines is defined the same way as normal subs with the exception of swapping the sub keyword with multi.
+It is possible to define multiple subroutines that have the same name but different signatures.
+When the subroutine is called, the runtime environment will decide which version to use based on the number and type of supplied arguments.
+This type of subroutine is defined the same way as normal subs except that we use the multi keyword instead of sub.